BigDataGEO/Dynamics4GenomicBigData/README.txt

 All the samples associated with the experimental condition must be provided along with the time points using the format described as follows.

-Each line of the file must consist of the accession number one sample followed by a comma (,) and then followed by the time point, including the time unit (e.g., 2 hours).
+Each line of the file must consist of the time point, including the time unit (e.g., 2 hours), followed by a comma (,) and then followed by the accession number of one sample.

 Example: The file for condition "D10" of GEO series GSE59015 should be named GSE59015_-_D10_-_3000.csv and the contents must be as follows.

-GSM1424453,0 hours
-GSM1424454,6 hours
-GSM1424455,12 hours
-GSM1424456,18 hours
-GSM1424457,24 hours
-GSM1424458,30 hours
-GSM1424459,36 hours
-GSM1424460,42 hours
+0 hours,GSM1424453
+6 hours,GSM1424454
+12 hours,GSM1424455
+18 hours,GSM1424456
+24 hours,GSM1424457
+30 hours,GSM1424458
+36 hours,GSM1424459
+42 hours,GSM1424460

 The condition files can be written manually, following strictly the format described above.
 Optionally, this task can be carried out more easily by using script create_input_files.m.
 In order to do this, create_input_files.m must be run and the instructions provided thereafter by the program must be followed.

-Section 2.

-Once all condition files are located in folder Input, then the analysis can be started by running pipeline.m.
-The script will read ALL the condition files in folder Input and run the analysis for each one of them.

-Section 3.

-Extracting additional comparisons from a group of condition analyses already finished.
+Subsection 1.2

+Macrocondition files.

-The conditions that need to be compared must be provided in a text file that must be located in folder Input.
+The conditions comprising the macrocondition must be provided in a text file that must be located in folder Input.

 This file must be named using the format below.